 White Paper: As designs get smaller, power densities at all packaging levels increase dramatically.
-Removing heat is critical to the operation and long-term reliability of electronics, and PADS_whitepaper_thumb_14-4F27795Ecomponent temperatures within specification are the universal criteria used to determine the acceptability of a design.
+Removing heat is critical to the operation and long-term reliability of electronics, and component temperatures within specification are the universal criteria used to determine the acceptability of a design.
 Cooling solutions directly add weight, volume, and cost to the product, without delivering any functional benefit.
 What they provide is reliability.
 Without cooling, most electronic products would fail in a matter of minutes.
 Leakage current, and thus leakage power, goes up with smaller die-level feature sizes.
 Because leakage is temperature-dependent, thermal design is more important.
 How should engineers who develop products with complex and/or high-power electronics ensure the thermal performance of their products while meeting other design criteria?

 To answer this question, this paper will take a look at ten things you should know about thermal design of electronic products.